Econo Lodge University

 The Lumberyard Brewing Company offers patrons a wide variety of award-winning beers brewed on site, as well as themed nights, entertainment, and a delicious gastro-pub food menu.
 Be sure try their beer flight, and stop in on Wednesdays for karaoke or Thursdays for trivia.
 On Fridays and Saturdays be prepared; you might just find yourself boogieing on the dance floor during their weekend dance nights!

-Flagstaff Brewing Company can hold its own in a town filled with beer masters, and though it isn't always the first on everyone's list, it still is a place where folks feel at right-at-home with a pint in hand.
-The names of their brews have tons of flavor just like the suds; with names like Bubbaganouj Ale, Blackbird Porter, Sasquatch Stout and during December, Grinch Holiday Ale.
-FBC also produces cask-conditioned ales which are produced in traditional English-style.
+Flagstaff Brewing Company can hold its own in a town filled with beer masters.
+This brewery is a place where folks feel at right-at-home with a tasty pint in hand.
+The names of their brews have tons of flavor just like the suds.
+Some of these varieties include Bubbaganouj Ale, Blackbird Porter, Sasquatch Stout, and during December the Grinch Holiday Ale.
+Flagstaff Brewing Company also produces cask-conditioned ales which are produced in traditional English-style.

-Almost every night, locals come to hear live music in downtown Flagstaff and slam a couple of beers on the cheap.
-There is rarely a cover and Mia's offers a full bar, including a wide variety of beers on tap.
-There's an outdoor patio, pool table and dance floor to sway and swing the night away.
+Almost every night, locals come to Mia's Lounge to hear live music in downtown Flagstaff and to enjoy a couple of beers for a very low price.
+There is rarely a cover charge for the entertainment here and Mia's offers a full bar, including a wide variety of beers on tap (not just your common domestic brews either).
+There's an outdoor patio that is perfect for those warm summer nights, a pool table, and dance floor where you can sway and swing the night away.

 The Weatherford Hotel's dining room and bar is a must-see dining destination for those with an interest in historic properties.
 Even if you're not into old buildings, the Arizona-inspired food, great beer selection and live entertainment make it worth a visit.
 Breads, soups and pies are made daily and sunset dinners are served in the Zane Grey Ballroom.
 Additionally, there is sidewalk dining in mild weather and this includes full bar service with 20 imported beers on tap.